 - Apr.
-8 Berkeley on Perception, Existence and Human Knowledge.
-(Reading: Berkeley's Three Dialogues Between Hylas and Philonous, Second Dialogue.) - Apr.
-10 Finishing Berkeley; Reid's (and other's) attack on the "idea"-idea.
+8 Finishing Berkeley; Reid's (and other's) attack on the "idea"-idea.
 What Descartes, Hume, Locke and Berkeley all assumed about the nature of ideas.
-(Reading: Berkeley's Three Dialogues Between Hylas and Philonous, Third Dialogue) - April 12 Online Quiz #7 (on Berkeley's attack on the concept of a material substance in Dialogues #1 and #2) (Online-Only, No Time Limit)
+(Reading: Berkeley's Three Dialogues Between Hylas and Philonous, Third Dialogue) - Apr.
+9 Online Quiz #7 (on Berkeley's attack on the concept of a material substance in Dialogues #1 and #2) (Online-Only, No Time Limit)

-PART III: KANT'S CRITIQUE OF PURE REASON BEYOND RATIONALISM AND EMPIRICISM
+PART III: BEYOND RATIONALISM AND EMPIRICISM

+Apr.
+10 The Old problem of Objectivity: Kant's Copernican revolution and the reconciliation of rationalism and empiricism and the New problem of Objectivity.
+(Reading: Kant's Critique of Pure Reason [CPR], Preface to 1st Edition, Preface to 2nd Edition, Introduction to 1st Edition; Handouts #7-#8; Group #9 Reading Report (on Today's Readings)

 - Apr.
-15 The Old problem of Objectivity: Kant's Copernican revolution and the reconciliation of rationalism and empiricism and the New problem of Objectivity.
-(Reading: Kant's Critique of Pure Reason [CPR], Preface to 1st Edition, Preface to 2nd Edition, Introduction to 1st Edition; Handouts #7-#8; Group #9 Reading Report (on Today's Readings) - Apr.
-17 Kant solves the Old Problem of Objectivity and creates the New Problem of Objectivity.
+15 Kant solves the Old Problem of Objectivity and creates the New Problem of Objectivity.
 The Transcendental Aesthetic (TA) and transcendental idealism, or, How the Active Faculty of Appearances Creates Something A Priori in Perception.
-(Reading: Kant's CPR, Introduction to 2nd Edition, Transcendental Doctrine of the Elements, First Part.)
+(Reading: Kant's CPR, Introduction to 2nd Edition, Transcendental Doctrine of the Elements, First Part.) - Apr.
+17 Transcendental Aesthetic (continued) and The Logical Deduction/Metaphysical Deduction (Reading: Kant's CPR, Transcendental Doctrine of the Elements, First Part (2nd Edition), Second Part).
+In-Class Quiz#8 (on Kant's Transcendental Aesthetic) (30 minutes)